venicegeo/nearsight/README.md

 To import data you can (all of which will be run through existing filters):
  - upload a geojson zip archive from NearSight through the nearsight_viewer.
  - Enter S3 Credentials to automatically download zip archives from an S3 bucket(s).
  Note that zip files are extracted and imported.
-Extracted files are deleted but zip files are left in the NEARSIGHT_UPLOAD folder.
+Extracted files are deleted but zip files are left in the NEARSIGHT_UPLOAD_PATH folder.

 ## Celery Tasks
  - 'nearsight.tasks.task_filter_assets'